 - Be sure to rinse water spinach well as it can be gritty.
 Allow vegetables to drain in colander for at least an hour or use a salad spinner to get rid of excessive water.

-- Blend red chilies, onion or shallots, garlic, dried shrimps, and belacan with 2 to 3 tablespoons of water into a paste.
+- Blend red chilies, shallots, garlic, dried shrimps, and belacan with 2 to 3 tablespoons of water into a paste.

 - In a large pan or wok, heat oil.
 Saute blended mixture for 4 to 5 minutes until it is fragrant.